dividedmind/statistics-done-wrong/power.rst

 The power of being underpowered
 -------------------------------

-After hearing all this, you might think calculations of statistical power are essential to medical trials.
+After reading all this, you might think calculations of statistical power are essential to medical trials.
 A scientist might want to know how many patients are needed to test if a new medication improves survival by more than 10%, and a quick calculation of statistical power would provide the answer.
 Scientists are